Dylan Evans: Academic career

 Risk intelligence is one of his research areas.

 On 15 September 2010, Evans, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.

-In spring 2010 Evans was accused of sexual harassment of a colleague, Rossana Salerno Kennedy, by showing her a published article about oral sex among fruit bats.
-His employer imposed a "two-year period of monitoring and appraisal under the university's duty of respect and 'right to dignity' policy," leading Evans to mount a campaign, attracting more than 3000 petition signatures, defending the principle of freedom of expression.
-In the course of the campaign, confidential documents were leaked, and UCC launched disciplinary action against Evans for alleged breach of confidentiality.
+In spring 2010 Evans was accused of sexual harassment by a colleague after he showed her an article about the sex life of fruit bats.
+After an investigation by an external team, Evans was cleared of the charge of sexual harassment.
+He was ordered by UCC to undergo a "two-year period of monitoring and appraisal under the university’s duty of respect and 'right to dignity' policy".
+In the course of the campaign, confidential documents were leaked.
 Disciplinary proceedings were halted when Evans applied for judicial review at the Irish High Court.
 On 1 December 2010 the High Court quashed the sanctions imposed on Evans by the President of UCC, which the judge described as "grossly disproportionate", and awarded costs to Evans.
-The Court upheld the original finding of harassment, but the judge pointed out that "there can be different forms of sexual harassment, ranging from highly objectionable to mildly objectionable" and that "this was at the very lower end of the scale in this case."
-UCC responded by issuing a statement stating that they were satisfied with the High Court's decision to uphold the original harassment finding, and they declared their intention to proceed with disciplinary proceedings against Evans for alleged breach of confidence.

 The Utopia Experiment

-From 2006 he spent a while running the "Utopia Experiment" in the Highlands of Scotland.The Utopia Experiment: A radical crash course in self-sufficient living, James Durston, The Independent, 19 July 2007, retrieved 17 May 2010 Apocalypse now, Ross Anderson, The Times, 26 April 2007, retrieved 18 May 2007 This was to be a self-sufficient group of people growing their own food, with no television and limited use of electricity for eighteen months.
+From 2006 he spent a while running the "Utopia Experiment" in the Highlands of Scotland.
+This was to be a self-sufficient group of people growing their own food, with no television and limited use of electricity for eighteen months.
 After ten months Evans had become disillusioned with the project and concerned about their health.
 He went to see a doctor who referred him to a psychiatrist.
 Evans was then detained under the Mental Health Act for his own safety.
 After four weeks in a psychiatric hospital he returned to the experiment to inform the volunteers that it was over.
 However, they wished for the community to continue and renamed it the Phoenix Experiment.
 As of 2015 some of them were still there.

 After the "Utopia Experiment"

 After leaving the experiment Evans moved to Ireland where he was a resident for 5 years.
 He then relocated to Guatemala.
 In a 2015 interview he said he was working on a novel set in the region.
 Evans also became the CEO of Projection Point, a risk intelligence company.

+From 2019 to 2023 Evans worked at Mindlab International, a market research agency based in Brighton UK, first as an account manager and then as Head of Internal Research.

+Personal life

+Evans is Muslim and a Marxist.